Asian shares rise on Wall St, oil gains; Nikkei dips on yen

 ADVERTISEMENT

 ENERGY: Oil futures were mixed.
-Benchmark U.S. crude slipped 22 cents to $63.58 a barrel in electronic trading on the New York Mercantile Exchange.
+Benchmark U.S. crude slipped 13 cents to $63.62 a barrel in electronic trading on the New York Mercantile Exchange.
 The contract gained 23 cents to settle at $63.80 per barrel on Thursday after earlier climbing as high as $64.77.
-Brent crude, the international standard, lost 1 cent to $69.25 per barrel.
+Brent crude, the international standard, was steady at $69.26 per barrel.

-CURRENCIES: The dollar was steady at 111.27 Japanese yen, its lowest since November.
-The euro strengthened to a four-month high after the European Central Bank indicated in its latest report that it might revise the outlook for its stimulus program, rising to $1.2049 from $1.2033 late Thursday.
+CURRENCIES: The dollar rose to 111.31 Japanese yen from 111.23 in late trading Thursday, though it was still near its lowest level since November.
+The euro strengthened to $1.2049 from $1.2033 late Thursday, after the European Central Bank indicated in its latest report that it might revise the outlook for its stimulus program.

+This story corrects that the Hang Seng index is at an all-time high.